Komatsu’s largest hydraulic mining excavator arrives in Canada

 "This new class of hydraulic mining excavator raises the bar for productivity, efficiency and performance," said Ansgar Thole, president and managing director of Komatsu Germany GmbH, at the handover event.
 "It stands as the embodiment of an extraordinary partnership between KGM, SMS Equipment, and Suncor."

 That partnership spans decades.
-The three companies previously collaborated to bring several mining firsts to Canada, including the PC7000 front shovel (a model which has since been followed by the electrically powered PC7000-11E), the 980E ultra-class haul truck, and the country's first autonomous haulage system.
+The three companies previously collaborated to bring several mining firsts to Canada, including the PC7000 front shovel (a model which has since been followed by the electrically powered PC7000-11E), the 980E ultra-class haul truck, and the country's first autonomous haulage systems

-Engineered for Canada's oil sands
+Engineered for Canada's oil sands and the Fort Hills mine

 In addition to its digging and loading capabilities, it features a redesigned hydraulic system aimed at reducing energy consumption and emissions, supporting both sustainability goals and operational efficiency.